Picolab/documentation-is-automation/production-pico-engine/GoogleProfileBug.md

 1. Find the file in the Manifold repo [Manifold_krl/io.picolabs.profile.krl](https://github.com/Picolab/Manifold/blob/master/Manifold_krl/io.picolabs.profile.krl)
 2. Add a `klog` to [line 82](https://github.com/Picolab/Manifold/blob/master/Manifold_krl/io.picolabs.profile.krl#L82) so that you'll be able to see what Google provides
+3. Logout and back in to Manifold; check your owner pico's Logging tab, looking for `event/ECI/EID/profile/google_profile_save`
-3. Modify the code to use the new keys
+4. Modify the code to use the new keys
-4. Push your changes
+5. Push your changes
-5. Wait a bit to be sure the raw version of the ruleset on GitHub has the changes
+6. Wait a bit to be sure the raw version of the ruleset on GitHub has the changes
-6. Flush the ruleset (or reinstall from the raw URL)
+7. Flush the ruleset (or reinstall from the raw URL)
-7. Log out and back in to Manifold to see your avatar and name
+8. Log out and back in to Manifold to see your avatar and name

 Make a note to check again in 5-7 months.